feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 * Prometheus prompts *
 ```
 * What is a complex trait?
 What is a Mendelian trait?
-* What does it mean to have a complex trait contolled by a genetic subsytem as opposed to a single gene?
+* What does it that a complex trait is controlled by a genetic subsystem as opposed to control by a single gene?
+* What DNA changes could give rise to aberrant gene expression?
+Please compare and contrast the role of changes to RNA production versus changes to protein sequence that could lead to an non wild-type phenotype.
+* Why do we call "normal" phenotypes wild-type?
 ```

 # Hackathon Objectives

 * Find seed genes underlying a human disease.
 * Build a PPI network around the seed genes.
-* Find DNA polymorphisms that are asscoiated with altered gene expression.
+* Find DNA polymorphisms that are associated with altered gene expression.
-* Write a report how these candidate genes could be controling the phenotype.
+* Write a report how these candidate genes could be controlling the phenotype.

 # Hackathon Tasks
 # Task A. Connect with your team.